Dev-Jeromebaek/issue_note/README.md

-# issue_note
+# issue_note 💻

-Repository space that outlines all the issues that have arisen in the development process
+💊 outlines all the issues that have arisen in the development process 🛠